 Do not confuse rhodium plating with gold plating.
 Gold plating means that the majority of the jewellery piece is made of something other than gold – the gold is just a plating on top of the other metal.
 Pinto Gold and Jewellery Buyers does not buy pieces that are just gold plated.
 Check out our list of pieces we do and don’t buy.

-If you have questions or would like to learn more about your jewellery, contact us.
+If you have questions or would like to learn more about your jewellery, contact us online.
+Better yet, come visit us in person at 2570 Yonge Street.
 We can help you discover its value and determine what it is worth if you want to sell it.